Power in Partnership

 In this hands-on workshop, HJA’s Karyn Gellie will host a peer-driven space for health, legal and social service practitioners to explore the realities of working together across services and with people with lived experience.

+For this workshop, we’ll be bringing together Rochelle Allison-Moore (Lived Experience Project Lead, Community Legal WA) as well as representatives from LA NSW – Early Intervention Unit.
 Whether you’re new to partnership or looking to strengthen existing collaborations, the CollabLab will draw on participants’ own expertise to surface challenges, share practical strategies, and build confidence in the everyday work of collaboration.

 Workshop 3: How to build organisation-wide partnership culture